-For defined benefit retirement benefit plans, the cost of providing benefits is determined using the projected unit credit method, with actuarial valuations being carried out at the end of each annual reporting period.
+For defined benefit retirement benefit plans, the cost of providing benefits - as well as the defined contribution plans - is determined using the projected unit credit method, with actuarial valuations being carried out at the end of each annual reporting period.
 Remeasurement, comprising actuarial gains and losses, the effect of the changes to the asset ceiling (if applicable) and the return on plan assets (excluding interest), is reflected immediately in the statement of financial position with a charge or credit recognised in other comprehensive income is reflected immediately in retained earnings and will not be reclassified to profit or loss.
 Past service cost is recognised in profit or loss in the period of a plan amendment.

 Net interest is calculated by applying the discount rate at the beginning of the period to the net defined benefit liability or asset.
-Defined benefit costs are categorised as follows:
+Benefit costs are categorised as follows: